Ipomoea aquatica: Cultivation

-In the United States it is cultivated in California, Florida, Hawaii, Texas, Arizona, and the U.S. Virgin Islands.
-It is also found in Africa and in its wild form, is collected and used by the Sambaa people in Tanzania.
+In the United States, it is cultivated in California, Florida, Hawaii, Texas, Arizona, and the U.S. Virgin Islands.
+It is also found in Africa and in its wild form; it is collected and used by the Sambaa people in Tanzania.

 Water spinach is also potentially suitable for cultivation in greenhouses in more temperate regions.

 In non-tropical areas, it is easily grown in containers given enough water in a bright sunny location.
 It readily roots from cuttings.

 Requirements for climate and soil

 Water spinach is ideal for sub-tropical and tropical climate, as it does not grow well below 23.9 C and is sensitive to frost.
-High soil moisture is beneficial for the growth.
+High soil moisture is beneficial for growth.
 Clay soils and marshy soils rich in organic matter are suitable for water spinach.
 The ideal pH range for the growth is from 5 to 7.
 The provision of shade has been shown to have a positive influence on the yield of water spinach.